Key takeaways:

 TNF-α (Tumor necrosis factor-alpha) gene:

 TNF-α is an inflammatory cytokine involved in the body’s immune response.
 TNF is important to have in the right amounts.
 It helps the body destroy cells with aberrant DNA, but too much TNF is implicated in inflammatory diseases such as rheumatoid arthritis.
 TNF-α is stimulated by bacterial endotoxin (lipopolysaccharide) as well as other pathogens.
 It is one of the body’s primary mediators in protection against bacteria and viruses.
-Chronically elevated levels of TNF have implications for a variety of autoimmune diseases.
+Chronically elevated levels of TNF can lead to the destruction of the bone in periodontitis.[ref][ref]

 IL1A gene (Interleukin 1) and IL1B gene: